kerberos-io/documentation/content/vault/first-things-first/index.md

 {{< figure src="vault-forwarding-chaining.svg" alt="Synchronise recordings between multiple Kerberos Vault" caption="Synchronise recordings between multiple Kerberos Vault" class="stretch">}}

 An example of remote forwarding is a machine learning filter.
 Recordings are stored in a Kerberos Vault at the edge, and are processed by a machine learning model.
 Every time the machine learning model finds a match, e.g. a pedestrian detected, it will forward the recording to Kerberos Vault in a cloud environment.
 By doing this you will send limited recordings (storage) into the cloud.
+Find more information about forwarding on [the forwarding page](/vault/forwarding).

 ## Open API